 I never liked public speaking.
 When I was in primary school, I remember getting my younger sister to buy things for me from shops so I could avoid talking to adults.
 Although less severe in my adult life, I still can’t say I particularly enjoy giving presentations for their own sake.
-But what I have realised is that communication is a hugely important skill in just about professional role, which motivated me to push passed the discomfort.
+But what I have realised is that communication is a hugely important skill in just about every professional role, which motivated me to push passed the discomfort.

 I don’t know why, but it took me a little while to properly make sense of these diagnostics, so I wanted to develop a very simple illustration of the logic behind these concepts.
 ROC stands for Receiver Operating Characteristics, while AUC is the area under this curve, which is used as a metric for model performance in a classification problem.
 Perfomance is measured as the ability to maximise true positives, while minimising false positives.